Last Updated on: 20th July 2023, 11:18 am

-- Breathing troubles
+- Breathing troubles.

-- Skin conditions
+- Skin conditions.

-A macaw is more likely to experience breathing problems than your dog.
-That’s because parrots have a uniquely sensitive respiratory system, making them more susceptible to various toxins or airborne chemicals.
+A macaw is more likely to experience breathing problems than a dog because parrots have a unique respiratory system, making them more susceptible to airborne toxins.

-This unique arrangement means every breath of air pass through it twice.
+This unique arrangement means every breath of air will pass through it twice.
 A parrot can take in more oxygen from the air by using an effective gas exchange mechanism in its blood vessels.

-Secondhand smoke will remain in the air and settle on furniture, clothes, and other items.
-Alongside the chemicals, small particles of ash are likely to affect the lungs of your parrot.
+Secondhand smoke will remain in the air and settle on furniture, clothes, and other household items.
+Alongside the chemicals, small ash particles affect the parrot’s lungs and air sacs.

 Can Cigarette Smoke Kill Parrots?

 This is a byproduct of metabolized nicotine and is used as a marker to show that something has been exposed to tobacco.
-As such, secondhand smoke leaves a real biological mark on your parrot.
+Secondhand smoke leaves a biological mark on a parrot.

-Parrots can sustain damage to their ‘lungs’ from secondhand smoke.
-They may have a reduced lung capacity, have difficulty exercising, or struggle to breathe at higher altitudes.
+Parrots can sustain damage to their lungs and air sacs from secondhand smoke.
+They may have a reduced lung capacity, have difficulty moving, or struggle to breathe at higher altitudes.

 High Blood Pressure And Heart Issues

-Nicotine is a stimulant and depressant, which affects the central nervous system.
-Because of this, humans and parrots can develop high blood pressure from exposure to secondhand smoke.
-However, parrots may develop it more quickly due to the complex set of blood vessels in their lungs.
+For this reason, humans and parrots can develop high blood pressure from exposure to secondhand smoke.
+However, parrots may develop it sooner due to the complex blood vessels in their lungs.

-When paired with their fast-paced metabolism, parrots are efficient but delicate creatures.
-High blood pressure can lead to heart issues.
-Also, the chemicals found in nicotine may cause heart damage.
+When paired with their fast-paced metabolism, parrots are efficient but vulnerable creatures.
+Also, the chemicals in nicotine can cause heart damage.

 Damaged Immune System

-This can be especially dangerous in young chicks.
-They may develop permanent health complications from any of the illnesses they fail to fight off.
-Likewise, older parrots may succumb to diseases they’d otherwise avoid.
+This can be especially dangerous in young chicks, which may develop permanent health complications from illnesses they can’t effectively fight off.

-Since parrots are diligent about cleaning their feathers, yours may continue preening in the hope of removing the substance.
-If it fails, it may become annoyed, uncomfortable, or destructive.
+Since parrots are diligent about cleaning their feathers, a bird may continue preening in the hope of removing the substance.
+If it fails, it may become upset, uncomfortable, or destructive.

 Can Parrots Get Addicted To Nicotine?

-The Department of Health for New York State claims that approximately 23.2% of adults smoke.
-Up to 98% of pigeons in New York City are addicted to nicotine.
+The Department of Health for New York State found that 23.2% of adults smoke, and up to 98% of pigeons in New York City are addicted to nicotine.